-Recently, there has been a growing interest in indoor wireless radio communication.
-This paper will extend the analysis presented in a previous paper [1] of the performance of a new spread spectrum transmission method called "MC-CDMA" in an indoor environment.

-MC-CDMA [1,2,3] addresses the issue of how to spread the signal bandwidth without increasing the adverse effects of the delay spread, which is a measure of the length of the impulse response of the channel.
-With MC-CDMA, a data symbol is transmitted over N narrowband subcarriers with each subcarrier being encoded with a 0 or π phase offset based on a spreading code.
+This paper will extend on the results of a previous paper [1] involving the analysis of a new spread spectrum transmission method called MC-CDMA.
+MC-CDMA [1,2,3] addresses the issue of how to spread the signal bandwidth without increasing the adverse effects of the delay spread, which is a measure of the length of the channel impulse response.
+With MC-CDMA, a data symbol is transmitted over N narrowband subcarriers where each subcarrier is modulated by "1" or "-1" based on a spreading code.
 Different users transmit over the same set of subcarriers but with a spreading code that is orthogonal to the codes of other users.
-The resulting signal has an orthogonal code structure in the frequency domain.
 If the number of and spacing between subcarriers is appropriately chosen, it is unlikely that all of the subcarriers will be located in a deep fade and consequently frequency diversity is achieved.
-As a MC-CDMA signal is composed of N narrowband subcarrier signals each of which has a symbol duration much larger than the delay spread, a MC-CDMA signal will not experience significant degradation from inter-chip interference and inter-symbol interference (ISI) [4,5].
+As an MC-CDMA signal is composed of N narrowband subcarrier signals each with a symbol duration much larger than the delay spread, an MC-CDMA signal will not experience significant degradation from inter-chip interference and inter-symbol interference (ISI) [4,5].

 In a previous paper [1], MC-CDMA was analyzed in a Rayleigh fading channel.
-Numerical results revealed that MC-CDMA's benefits may be exploited to a greater extent in the downlink where phase correction of the interference may be performed to partially restore orthogonality between users.
+In contrast to the uplink, numerical results indicated that MC-CDMA performed better in the downlink where the ease of phase correction of the interference allows for the partial restoration of orthogonality between users.
 It was also noted that while Maximum Ratio Combining (MRC) performed better in a noise-limited channel, Equal Gain Combining (EGC) performed better in an interference-limited channel.

 In this paper, the performance of MC-CDMA in the downlink of a Rician fading channel will be analyzed.
-The effect of a controlled equalization scheme on this modulation scheme will be compared to the performance of EGC and MRC.
+The performance of a controlled equalization scheme applied to this modulation technique will be compared with the performance of EGC and MRC.